rfmoz/tuptime/README.md

 ### Basic Installation and usage

-In a Linux, FreeBSD or OSX system...
+In a Linux or FreeBSD system...

 Clone the repo: